Less Product, More Joy:

 Continuing Education Credits

-- LEU and ARC credits will be available
+- 6 LEU and 2 ARC credits are available

 Agenda and learning objectives are subject to minor adjustments